Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 Use this library to:

 - Send messages to groups
-- Send event to event handlers
+- Send events to the [server](https://learn.microsoft.com/azure/azure-web-pubsub/concept-service-internals#terms)
 - Join and leave groups
 - Listen messages from groups and servers